Background: Dulles International Airport

 Risk Factors

-Several factors could derail or significantly delay a Dulles privatization:
+Several factors could block or extend timelines for a Dulles privatization:

 Political Risk: A change in federal administration (e.g., 2028 election) could reset priorities.
 A new DOT Secretary might approach Dulles differently or deprioritize airport privatization entirely.